Battle of the bike seats: Are front or rear mount bike seats better? It depends.

 - rain cover

 Not comfortable putting your toddler in a bike seat?
 Consider a bike trailer.
-They provide protection from the elements, insects, and have a built in roll bar (the frame).
+Bike trailers provide superior protection from the elements, insects, and have a built-in roll bar (the frame) for safety.